BitoshiBlockchainLogic/xcoin/README.md

 # xcoin
-The Bit as in bits and Bytes of the coin are now free to roam our pockets. lol
+The Bit as in bits and Bytes of the coin are now free to roam our pockets.

 Coin = Genesis Key From transferring block chain ex ETH or BTC signed to user pubkey which creates coins key pair in coin gen app with users keys.
 X Chain gets coin (gen & pubkey) from coin app that gets gen key from sending blockchhain. tranfering blockchains coins are locked in smart contracts for exchange.